Try our course finder tool

 If you are enrolling with us for the first time, the quickest and easiest way to get started is visit our enrol page and set up an account with us.

-You will need to create an account is a valid email address and Unique Student Identifier (USI) if the course or qualification is nationally recognised training or higher education.
+To create an account, you will need a valid email address and your Unique Student Identifier (USI) if the course or is a nationally recognised vocational or higher education qualification.

 Here is a useful checklist to help you enrol for a higher education course: